Constraint effective action and critical correlation functions at fixed magnetization: Scale-dependent constraint effective action

 and $\p_n=2n\pi/L(1,0,\ldots,0)$.
 Note that in the thermodynamic limit the definition of the function $\cZ_k$ in Eq. (\ref{eq:defcZ}), reduces to a derivative $\cZ_k(s)=\partial_{{\pc}^2}\cGamma^{(2)}_k(\pc;s)\big|_{\pc = \zero}$, similar to a usual definition of the field renormalization function in the derivative expansion.

 To derive the flow equation for $\cZ_k$, one needs the three- and four-point vertices $\cGamma_k^{(3)}$ and $\cGamma_k^{(4)}$.
 As discussed in \cref{app:vertex}, these vertices generally involve distinct ``finite-momentum shifts'' $\cDelta_{3,k}$ and $\cDelta_{4,k}$, defined analogously to $\cDelta_{2,k}$ but being independent functions.
 As the flow of $\cDelta_{n,k}$ depends on $\cDelta_{n,k+1}$ and $\cDelta_{n,k+2}$, the derivative expansion does not close the hierarchy of equations.
 One therefore needs an additional approximation.
-One possibility would be to just neglect these terms and equate them to zero.
+One possibility would be to just neglect these terms and equate them to zero; however, we have observed that doing so leads to numerical instabilities when integrating the flow equations.
 Instead, here we assume that we can approximate $\cDelta_{3,k}(s)\simeq \cDelta_{2,k}'(s)$ and $\cDelta_{4,k}(s)\simeq \cDelta_{2,k}''(s)$ in analogy with \cref{eq:relation_vertex}.
 We leave for future work the detailed study of the various $\cDelta_{n,k}(s)$ functions and the range of validity of this additional approximation.
 Thus, we assume the following form for the three-point and four-point vertex functions that contribute to the flow of $\cGamma^{(2)}_k$ (with $\p,\q,\p+\q\neq\zero$) ,

 The terms involving $\cU_k$ and $\cZ_k$ correspond to the standard vertex functions found in the literature in the thermodynamic limit, as obtained from \cref{eq:ansatzDE2}.
 At second order in momenta, the terms written here are the ones allowed by $\pi/2$ rotations, parity, and exchange of momenta.
 While they are invariant under continuous rotations, additional terms are allowed at higher orders (e.g. $p_x^4+p_y^4+\ldots$) due to the breaking of that symmetry induced by the boundaries.
 For the constraint effective action, the DE2 approximation amounts to solving the coupled flows of $I_k$, $\cZ_k$ and $\cDelta_{2,k}$, contrary to the standard derivative expansion where only two functions are needed.